Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 Although the reality is more complex, this should be just enough to achieve an understanding of the mechanisms in play.
 Building my own Signals resulted in some lightbulb moments for me.
 [Maarten Bicknese's deep dive article about Signals](https://www.thisdot.co/blog/deep-dive-into-how-signals-work-in-solidjs) got me on the right path.
-Leave me a comment about what you thought about this article and where it might have helped you.
+Leave a comment about what you think about this experiment and where it might have helped you.

 ## Bonus: our own UI framework